yuja/jj/docs/tutorial.md

 Working copy  (@) now at: zxoosnnp c7068d1c (conflict) (empty) (no description set) Parent commit (@-)      : puqltutt f7fb5943 (conflict) B2 Added 0 files, modified 0 files, removed 1 files
-There are unresolved conflicts at these paths: file1    2-sided conflict
+Warning: There are unresolved conflicts at these paths: file1    2-sided conflict

 $ jj st
 The working copy has no changes.
-There are unresolved conflicts at these paths: file1    2-sided conflict
 Working copy  (@) : zxoosnnp c7068d1c (conflict) (empty) (no description set) Parent commit (@-): puqltutt f7fb5943 (conflict) B2
+Warning: There are unresolved conflicts at these paths: file1    2-sided conflict
-To resolve the conflicts, start by updating to it: jj new puqltutt
+Hint: To resolve the conflicts, start by updating to it: jj new puqltutt
 Then use `jj resolve`, or edit the conflict markers in the file directly.
 Once the conflicts are resolved, you may want to inspect the result with `jj diff`.